← All stages

 Name the letters they love

-Start with letters that feel personal: their name, a sibling's name, a favorite word.
+Start with letters that feel personal.
+Your name.
+A sibling's name.
+A favorite word.
 Meaning makes letters stick.

 Keep it low-stakes

-This season is about wonder, not performance.
-A child who loves books is already becoming a reader.
+This season is about wonder.
+Not getting things perfect.
+If your child loves books, they are already becoming a reader.

 Books